eliasjulian/reading-list/README.md

 # Reading List

-A log of things I'm reading and find interesting.
-Not in any particular order.
+A log of things I'm reading 📚 and find interesting.
+Not in any particular order ✨🎉